09 January 2019

 The changes also introduce into the existing test for residence an additional basis on which a company will be regarded as resident in Guernsey.
 In addition to the test of incorporation and shareholder/creditor control, companies that are centrally managed and controlled in Guernsey are also regarded as resident in Guernsey.
 The Director of Revenue Service has indicated that the test of central management and control generally considers where the directors of the company meet and exert control over the company.
 Thus, where the directors of a foreign-incorporated company meet in Guernsey from where they exert control over the company, then this in itself would make the company tax resident under Guernsey's domestic law, without the need to look at shareholder or creditor control.
 Reflecting this further change, the Director of Revenue Service announced at the end of 2018 that new forms are being developed both for notifying the Revenue Service that a company is centrally managed and controlled in Guernsey and therefore tax resident, and also to demonstrate that a company is not resident.
 It is anticipated that the latter form will require companies to provide a certificate of residence from the other territory.

-It is likely that over time the concept of central management and control as interpreted by the Director of Revenue Service in Guernsey will be informed by English case law on this subject, further details of which can be found here.
+It is likely that over time the concept of central management and control as interpreted by the Director of Revenue Service in Guernsey will be informed by English case law on this subject.
+Follow this link for further details on UK tax case law.

 The impact of these changes will limit circumstances when companies are regarded as dual resident and also ensure foreign-incorporated companies that are managed and controlled in Guernsey are regarded as tax resident in Guernsey and therefore subject to domestic substance requirements where applicable.
 As such, the changes to Guernsey's corporate residence rules are to be welcomed.